Find the answers you’ve been looking for at The Great Connections Seminars

 The Great Connections Seminar.

-It’s a one-week summer program that focuses on fundamental life questions such as:
+It’s a one-week summer course for high school and college students that focuses on fundamental life questions such as:

 - How do I know what I know?